-One of the primary purposes of a dental crown is to fortify a tooth that has been weakened by damage or injury.
+One of the primary purposes of a dental crown is to fortify a tooth that has been weakened, or damaged due to previous large fillings or injury.
 A tooth with a large cavity or an old filling may have lost a great deal of strength through structural damage.
 Bonding a beautiful porcelain crown over the tooth prevents further damage by absorbing the brunt of the force delivered when chewing.

-As with any medical procedure, it’s understandable to be curious about what to expect.
-Central Dental Group strives to make every visit as stress free as possible and our staff will explain any procedure you need with you in detail.
+With any medical procedure, it’s understandable to be curious about what to expect.
+Central Dental Group strives to make every visit as stress free as possible and our staff will explain in detail any procedure that you need.
 In general, this is what you can expect from a dental crown procedure:

 - At Central Dental Group we use a state of the art scanner to get digital impressions of your teeth, which is far more comfortable than using traditional impression materials.